cdapio/hydrator-plugins/core-plugins/docs/Cube-batchsink.md

 timestamp to be used in the CubeFact.
 If not provided, the current time of the record processing will be used as the CubeFact timestamp.

-Name of the StructuredRecord's field that contains timestamp to be used in CubeFact.
+Name of the StructuredRecord's field that contains the timestamp to be used in CubeFact.
-If not provided, the current time of the record processing will be used as CubeFact timestamp.
+If not provided, the current time of the record processing will be used as a CubeFact timestamp.

 **cubeFact.timestamp.format:** Format of the value of timestamp field; example: "HH:mm:ss" (used if ``cubeFact.timestamp.field`` is provided).